Understanding school property

 • request additional capital funding, if needed, such as for new teaching spaces for roll growth.
 If your roll is growing, contact your property advisor.

-10 year property plan – Ministry of Education
+Overview of the 10 Year Property Plan – Ministry of Education

 Ministry support for schools